altheapitt/USERNAME.github.io/essays/there-is-such-a-thing-as-a-dumb-question.md

 <img class="ui tiny left circular floated image" src="../images/stackoverflow.png">

-Everyone who has been on a computer programming forum website knows how rough other users can be with their replies and comments but, they do so with good reason.
-The problem is, how do you ask for help?
-A lot of this can be prevented with a better understanding on how to ask for help which would not only benefit you but many others with the same question.
+Everyone who has been on a computer programming forum website knows how rough other users can be with their replies and comments but, they do so with good reason and a lot of these nasty replies can be prevented with a better understanding on how to ask for help.
+The problem is, HOW DO YOU ask for help?

 ## What am I thinking?